RyanHolanda/Restaurant_app/README.md

 # Notes

-If you gonna test the app, the payments in PIX gonna generate a copy and paste key with R$ 0.01 to test the payment!
+If you gonna test the app, Payments in PIX gonna generate a copy and paste key with R$ 0.01 to test the payment!

 You only can do orders if the store is open, you can open/close store in the admin app